hvalls/infralog/README.md

   interval: 600  # Polling interval in seconds

 tfstate:
+  # Configure one backend source (S3 or local)
   s3:
     bucket: "my-terraform-state-bucket"
     key: "path/to/terraform.tfstate"
     region: "us-east-1"
+  # Or use a local file:
+  # local:
+  #   path: "/path/to/terraform.tfstate"

 target:
   # Webhook target (optional)